atabas/atabas.github.io/_posts/2021-05-03-reading-a-velocity-of-being.markdown

 > I encourage you to not let the questions that move you go unanswered.
 Cherish your curiosity.
 It is your questions that will shape you.

 ~ David Delgado

-> That can't happen on a screen.
-Other wonderful things can, but not that.
-And moments like those - of time stopping, eyes searching and minds dreaming - are rare and important in our fast-paced lives.
-We must protect the possibility of them.

-~ Regina Spektor

 > If you love to read, or learn to love reading, you will have an amazing life.
 Period.
 Life will always have hardships, pressure, and incredibly annoying people, but books will make it all worthwhile.
 In books, you will find your North Star, and you will find you, which is why you are here.